Shuklaj123/demo/README.md

 # demo
-this is my git reprository
+This is my git reprository.
-author- Prapti
+Author- Prapti